Frequently Asked Questions: Career Enhancement Fellowship

 How is the stipend disbursed to Fellows?

-Stipends are sent to the Fellows’ institutions.
-One-year Fellows’ institutions receive two equal payments, one in June and one the following January.
+Stipends are sent directly to the Fellows’ institutions.
+One-year Fellows’ institutions receive two equal payments; in June and the following January.
 Six-month Fellows’ institutions receive one payment in June.
-Stipend checks are made payable to the institution unless otherwise requested by the institution.
+Stipends checks are made payable to the institution unless otherwise requested by the institution.
 The research, travel, or publication grant is sent directly to the Fellow.

 What reporting is required of Career Enhancement Fellows?